Putting Together a Solid Transportation Plan for Visitations

 - Out-of-town transportation.
 If one parent lives in a distant location, you will need to go into greater detail with the transportation plan.
 This could include logistics for flying and public transportation unaccompanied by a parent, and how costs for this transportation will be split.
 It may be necessary to have court assistance in creating such a plan.

-For more tips and advice on creating a visitation transportation plan, speak with a skilled Long Island divorce attorney at Bryan L. Salamone & Associates.
+For more tips and advice on creating a visitation transportation plan, speak with a skilled child custody attorney at Bryan L. Salamone & Associates.